The adventures of Ed & Johnny—

 “For her?”
 Johnny yelped.
 “You’re off your nut!”

 “Not her, numbskull,” said Ed.
 “The mansion.
-Fifty grand easily.
-When we start selling our original scripts and make the big time that house could be ours.”
+And when we start selling our original scripts, that castle could be ours.”

 “Yeah,” said Johnny dreamily.
 Then he frowned at Ed.
 “But I thought Ronnie and Benita said they were gonna hang onto the joint for a while.”